 Cuts and Abrasions

-Cuts, abrasions, and lacerations can occur at any time and are common since dogs run and play on a variety of terrains.
-It is important to keep an eye out for sharp objects on the ground when walking your dogs and to make sure that you provide the proper protection when running on rough or uneven ground or on pavement.
-It's not uncommon to find foreign objects such as small rocks, sticks, burrs, and broken glass and debris in cuts and tears.
+Cuts, abrasions, and lacerations can occur at any time and are common because dogs run and play on a variety of terrains.
+It is important to keep an eye out for sharp objects on the ground when walking your dogs and to make sure you provide the proper protection when running on rough or uneven ground or on the pavement.
+When injuries occur, it’s possible to find foreign objects such as small rocks, sticks, burrs, broken glass, and debris penetrating the skin.

 Ticks are notorious for hiding out between a pet’s toes where they can cause all sorts of problems, including pain and infection.
 It is best to have a veterinary medical professional remove the tick.
 If you can’t get to the vet, use tweezers or special tick removal tools to grip the tick from the head and gently pull it out.
 The head must become detached along with the body for successful removal.